BicycleTips/bicycletips.github.io/_posts/2021-10-25-Big-Sugar-Gravel-Ride-Review.md

 Saturday morning we checked out of the hotel and headed up to find a parking spot.
 We ended up parking near the Square in Bentonville, which worked out fricken amazingly.
 There was a public bathroom right there, and we were 1 block from the finish line so that after the ride we could easily get the bikes back on the rack and we could change clothes.
 We had hoped to make it to the start line for the 7am Big Sugar start, to see Adelmann off, but ended up not making it down there until closer to 720am.

-{% picture Content/2021/BigSugarGravel/BigSugarGravel-6.jpg %}
+{% picture Content/2021/BigSugarGravel/BigSugarGravel-6.jpg --alt The Momentary %}

 The start was at the Momentary, which to be honest, is a cool looking building, but I have no idea what it actually is, the assumption is it is some sort of art space.
 (Runs off to google: The Momentary brings together contemporary visual, performing, and culinary arts into a welcoming, communal space in Northwest Arkansas.)

-{% picture Content/2021/BigSugarGravel/BigSugarGravel-7.jpg %}
+{% picture Content/2021/BigSugarGravel/BigSugarGravel-7.jpg --alt Little Sugar Start%}

 The Little Sugar ride went off right as scheduled at 8am with a lead out of town, we were back far enough that we couldn't see the lead, but I believe it was local police doing the work on that.
 Before too long we were on Gravel and off into the beautiful country known as North West Arkansas (and southwest Missouri).

-{% picture Content/2021/BigSugarGravel/BigSugarGravel-8.jpg %}
+{% picture Content/2021/BigSugarGravel/BigSugarGravel-8.jpg --alt Little Sugar Gravel right before I dropped my gopro %}

 There was a threat of rain, but that didn't materialize.
 We did get a pretty scary looking storm at the rest stop, to the north of there it was dark and the wind started blowing pretty good for a bit, but for use on the Little Sugar course we remained dry with only a couple of seconds of spitting drops here or there.

-{% picture Content/2021/BigSugarGravel/BigSugarGravel-9.jpg %}
+{% picture Content/2021/BigSugarGravel/BigSugarGravel-9.jpg --alt Whistling Springs Brewery %}

 The course itself was amazing, hilly but the hills were not TOO much.
 I did get off and walk on a couple of those hills however.
 I was able to hop back on and finish the climbs each time I did though.
 We made it to the the aid station at Whistling Springs Brewery without any noticeable trouble, though neither Wags nor I drank enough fluids in that first 2 hours on the ride.
 I chugged a bottle of Scratch that I had to try to force fluids in me and then grabbed some water at the brewery to fill both bottles back up.